 You may have exposure from ordinary everyday acts.
 Perhaps you do not see that the traffic light has turned red and cause an accident.
 Perhaps you let go of your shopping cart to answer your cell phone and the cart rolls down the hill, hitting a baby stroller.

-Any one of the foregoing examples could result in you owing a substantial debt to a creditor.
+Any one of the foregoing examples could result in you owing a substantial debt to a creditor for which you do not have enough money to pay.

 Q: How can I minimize risks to my assets?